 Anyways, here are som pics of my practise mortices, the deck beams setup, kerfed ends, a duck, Olga and Ulrika, a couple of kayaking friends I hung out with over the weekend, my router wedge and lastly, when disaster struck and I cracked the gunwhale!

-Pushing the gunwhales apart I missed the mortise and bent the deck beam upwards which resulted in a cracked gunwhale.
-Being not so shy I wedged the spruce open again and pushed glue in.
+Pushing the gunwhales apart I missed the mortise and bent the deck beam I was pushing in upwards, which resulted in a cracked gunwhale.
+Being not so shy I wedged the spruce open again and pushed in some glue.
 We’ll see if she’ll hold.
 You should check Brian’s vid where he says exactly not to do what I did!

 We be steaming

-A friend called today after I had failed just about any steaming time for my Ash ribs and the big bending day tomorrow.
-I agreed on bending all the ribs today to show the process and have some fun together, what could possibly go wrong?
+A friend called today after I had failed just about any steaming time for my scrap Ash ribs and the big bending day tomorrow.
+I agreed on bending all the ribs today at 3pm to show the process and have some fun together, what could possibly go wrong?